Unseen Japan: A 2 Day Itinerary to Tour Matsumoto in Winter

 Picture from What’s the Difference Between Comiket and Events Abroad?
 An Interview With Otakus

-For further information on this year's schedule and attractions please visit the official page:https://www.comiket.co.jp/info-a/TAFO/C102TAFO/cmkfor.html
+For further information on this year's schedule and areas please visit the official page: https://www.comiket.co.jp/info-a/TAFO/C104TAFO/cmkfor.html

 Paid General Admission

-Comiket used to be free of charge, but admission started being paid from summer 2019.
-Attendees must purchase a wristband to enter the venue.
+For decades, general admission into Comic Market used to be free of charge.
+However to help sustain the event, admission started being paid from the summer of 2019.
+Attendees must now purchase a wristband to enter the venue.

 AM Entry wristbands/tickets: Stores: 1210 Yen, eplus e-ticket: 1331 Yen (1210 Yen + system fee)

-*The DVD-ROM catalog does not come with the wristband attendee pass.
+*The DVD-ROM and paper catalog does not come with the wristband attendee pass.

 comic market ticket or catalog

-The catalog, sold either as a booklet or DVD-ROM, is a requisite to smoothly enjoying the event.
+The catalog, sold either as a hefty printed catalog or in DVD-ROM form, is recommended for smoothly enjoying the event.
 Printed in the booklet is a floor map and a list of participating circles and companies.
 The convention venue is very large, so you will likely become lost if you don’t have a map or are unfamiliar with the event.

 We recommend checking the booth area in advance when it comes to reviewing what to buy there!
 For each event, the cover of the catalog is done by a famous illustrator so many participants will likely purchase it for their collection.

-The catalog is sold at manga and anime shops (Animate (Japanese), Comic Toranoana, and Melonbooks (Japanese)) every year at around 2,500 yen while the DVD-ROM version is even cheaper.
+The catalogs are sold typically where wristbands are available, at manga and anime shops like Animate (Japanese), Comic Toranoana, and Melonbooks (Japanese) every year at around 2,750 yen (C103 price) while the DVD-ROM version is even cheaper.
 It’s also sold for a cheaper price at the venue than advance purchases, but you may have trouble just buying the catalog due to the extreme congestion.

-Various stage events are held at corporate booths, where viewing is permitted by either numbered tickets distributed beforehand or requires advance registration.
-These details cannot be found in the catalog.
-If you have an event you’re aiming to attend, please check the information released by the companies ahead of time.
+Various stage events are held at corporate booths, where viewing is permitted by either numbered tickets distributed beforehand or by advance registration.
+These details cannot be found in the catalog, so if you have an event you’re aiming to attend please check the information released by the companies ahead of time.

 What Time Should You Head to the Venue?